Code Of Conduct

 PyCon Korea welcomes all participants

-The PyCon Korea Code of Conduct (hereinafter called Code of Conduct) is the most basic promise that all members must observe to create a Python Community that welcomes everyone.
+The PyCon Korea Code of Conduct (hereinafter called Code of Conduct, CoC) is the most basic promise that all members must observe to create a Python Community that welcomes everyone.

 - Aims to create an atmosphere where all forms of differences are accepted and respected.

-- Aims to create a conference where all participants are treated equal regardless of gender, sexual orientation, gender identity, nationality, race, region, religion, age, social status, education, intellectual level, appearance, disability, disease, preferred diets and so forth
+- Aims to create a conference where all participants are treated equally regardless of gender, sexual orientation, gender identity, nationality, race, region, religion, age, social status, education, intellectual level, appearance, disability, disease, preferred diets, and so forth.

 - Aims to encourage an atmosphere that welcomes everyone.